Bedhaya: Dance

-A name and number is given to each of the nine dancers, which designate a specific position in the changing choreographic pattern.
+A name and number is given to each of the nine dancers, which designates a specific position in the changing choreographic pattern.
 There are slight variations between different sources in the names and numbers of the dancers, but there is consensus on the general forms.
 They are: a human being, representing taṇhā (the word for desire or craving in Buddhism), four chakras (the top three of which are used as note names; see slendro), and the four limbs: